kfreitag1/FancyFolders/README.md

 ## Support me

-I'm providing this app for free for all to use because it is something I wish I always had.
-If you found it useful please consider helping me out so I can continue to work on my part-time passion projects!
+I'm providing this app for free because it's something I always wish I had.
+If you found it useful please consider helping me out so I can continue to work on projects such as this!

-<h3><a href="https://www.paypal.com/donate/?business=JQSGL5DGC93CU&no_recurring=1&item_name=Thank+you+for+supporting+me%21&currency_code=USD"></a>Donate 😁</h3>
+<h3><a href="https://www.paypal.com/donate/?business=JQSGL5DGC93CU&no_recurring=1&item_name=Thank+you+for+supporting+me%21&currency_code=USD">Donate 😁</a></h3>

 ## Licence

-Fancy Folders is realeased under the [GPL v3 Licence](https://www.gnu.org/licenses/gpl-3.0.en.html)
+Fancy Folders is released under the [GPL v3 Licence](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Special thanks